 Raku is an exciting and instinctive rapid firing process, an ancient Japanese style of pottery where ceramic vessels are rapidly fired to 1000◦C. Taken from the kiln glowing red hot the pots are placed into organic matter and starved of oxygen to create vibrant colours and surface effects within the glaze and clay.

 In the mid-20th century the process was modernised and moved away from traditional wood fired kilns to gas fired kilns.
 This is a highly unpredictable process which is always enthralling and filled with fun.

 With a mixture of nervous excitement and thrilling anticipation the rewards can be great, producing spectacular and unique results with every piece.
 It is impossible for even a seasoned Raku potter to predict a result or be a perfectionist!

 Cellan will guide you through the process of glazing and Raku firing up to 3 pieces.

-Each firing can take about half an hour and depends hugely on the weather conditions, affected by wind, humidity and temperature.
-The risk of thermal shock adds to the intensity, as the kiln is taken up to temperatures near to 1000 degrees C. This means that some pieces need to be carefully thought through, walls must not be too thin and joints can add points of weakness.
-Flat items such as plates or tiles are notorious for cracking!
+Each firing can take up to an hour, depending hugely on the weather conditions, affected by wind, humidity and temperature.
+The risk of thermal shock adds to the intensity, this means that pieces need to be carefully thought through, walls must not be too thin and joints can add points of weakness.
+Flat items such as trinket dishes or tiles are notorious for cracking and best avoided!